Master of Arts (M.A.)

 Goals and Focus of the Program

 The Master of Arts in Literacy focuses on the teaching and assessment of reading and writing skills for all learners in Grades K-12.
-The program will help candidates become better reading and language arts teachers, advance teachers’ abilities to instruct and assess students’ strengths and areas of need in reading, using best practices.
-Candidates will develop deepened knowledge of reading and writing instruction, diagnosis and assessment, multicultural literature and application of reading strategies across the curriculum.
-Candidates will develop the capacity and focus to become researchers as they create intervention plans for individuals students based on the students’ assessed strengths and needs.
+The program will help students become better reading and language arts teachers, advance teachers’ abilities to engage instruct and assess students’ strengths and areas of need in reading, using best practices.
+Students will develop deepened knowledge of reading and writing instruction, diagnosis and assessment, multicultural literature, and application of reading strategies across the curriculum.
+Students will develop the capacity and focus to become researchers as they create intervention plans for individual students based on the students’ assessed strengths and needs.

 Program Design

-The Master of Arts in Literacy program follows a cohort instructional model with a hybrid delivery structure.
-Eight-week courses include a combination of face-to-face as well as online classes determined by course content.
-This program includes face-to-face sessions that take place from 4:45 PM – 8:45 PM on the same night of the week at a central location.
-Online sessions may require meeting virtually during this scheduled class time.
+The Master of Arts in Literacy program follows a cohort instructional model with a fully online delivery structure.
+Eight-week courses include online classes that meet in real time (synchronous), as well as provide offline (asynchronous) learning experiences within the four-hour class period.
+Online class sessions meet virtually from 4:45 PM – 8:45 PM on the same night of the week throughout the program.
 The duration of the program is approximately two years.

 Prerequisites

-Candidates in the Master of Arts in Literacy program will hold at least a bachelor’s degree from a regionally accredited institution with a minimum GPA of 2.5, a current teaching certificate, one year of full time, contracted, licensed teaching experience and access to a classroom and students throughout the duration of the program to fulfill field study requirements.
+Students in the Master of Arts in Literacy program must have a bachelor’s degree from a regionally accredited institution with a minimum GPA of 2.5; one year of full time, contracted teaching experience; and access to a classroom and students throughout the duration of the program to fulfill field study requirements.

 Degree Requirements and Career Outcome